hmrc/income-tax-mtd-changelog/README.md

 ##### Fixed

 Create and Amend Pension Charges
-- Fixed `pensionSavingsTaxCharges` object being present in 2024-25 schema and added error `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` when a request for 2024-25 includes it
+- Fixed `pensionSavingsTaxCharges` object being present in 2024-25 schema and added error `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` when a request for 2024-25 includes the object

 ---
 ### 21 August 2024